China warns companies against politicising actions regarding Xinjiang

 Western governments and rights groups have previously accused authorities in the far-western region of detaining and torturing Uighurs in camps, where some former inmates have said they were subject to ideological indoctrination.

-Reporting by Cate Cadell; writing by Se Young Lee; Editing by Lincoln Feast.
+Reporting by Cate Cadell; writing by Se Young Lee; Editing by Lincoln Feast and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.